Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/user-stories.md

 As a user, I want the application to be stable, responsive, and free of major bugs, so that the platform feels polished, reliable, and easy to use.

+# User Story 5 :Dietary and Allergen Menu Integration

+As a student, I want to view and filter menu items by dietary and allergen information, so that I can make safe and suitable food choices when ordering.